Back to Tips

 Not every colorless card is worth a deck slot.
 Several are traps that dilute your deck without providing meaningful value.

-• Ultimate Strike (1 energy, Attack): Deals damage but is weaker than most class-specific attacks at the same cost.
+• (1 energy, Attack): Deals damage but is weaker than most class-specific attacks at the same cost.
 No synergy with any archetype.

-• Ultimate Defend (1 energy, Skill): Grants Block but is worse than class-specific defensive options.
+• (1 energy, Skill): Grants Block but is worse than class-specific defensive options.
 Ironclad's draws a card on top of giving Block.

-• Fasten (1 energy, Power): Grants an additional 5 Block from Defend cards.
-Only relevant if you still have basic Defend cards in your deck, which you should be removing, not buffing.
+• (1 energy, Power): Grants an additional 5 Block from cards.
+Only relevant if you still have basic cards in your deck, which you should be removing, not buffing.

-• Mind Blast (1 energy, Attack): Deals damage equal to draw pile size.
-Inconsistent and anti-synergistic with deck thinning — the better your deck gets, the weaker Mind Blast becomes.
+• (1 energy, Attack): Deals damage equal to draw pile size.
+Inconsistent and anti-synergistic with deck thinning — the better your deck gets, the weaker becomes.

 FAQ